17 March 2018

 The formal agreement programme set out by the Council has several stages, the immediate next steps are for the CAAC to now agree a final draft of the Appraisal with Planning Officers which will go before Councillors at the Strategic Environment Planning and Transport Committee in July this year.

 There is then a further statutory consultation period and other formal processes.
 It is hoped that the new Appraisal will have been adopted by the Council by the end of 2018.

 Read the backgound to where we are today at: Background

-The Document and Resources section below includes a wealth of background information and research which went into the preparation of the document.
+See the Document and Resources section, which includes a wealth of information and research that went into the preparation of the document.

 Information on Conservation Areas in Reading, including two in Caversham, St Peters CA and Surley Row CA, can be found at: Conservation areas

 Reading has 15 Conservation Areas.
 They should be appraised every 5 years to ensure that they reflect the up to date situation and are continuing to do the job they are designed for – to protect areas ‘the character or appearance of which it is desirable to preserve or enhance’.
 Many are out of date.
 CADRA has been working with other groups across Reading to try and address the deterioration in many Conservation Areas.

 In 2015 Reading Civic Society, along with the Baker Street Area Neighbourhood Association , CADRA , The Friends of Caversham Court Gardens and other Neighbourhood Action Groups started to work with Reading Borough Council to establish a basis by which the existing Conservation Area Appraisals could be progressively updated.
 The aim was also to examine how to enhance what we have and how to arrest deterioration.
 Historic England has provided advice and guidance.